Teradata/python-driver/README.md

 * A string field length greater than 64KB is transmitted to the database as a `DEFERRED CLOB` for a SQL batch insert.
 * A binary field length greater than 64KB is transmitted to the database as a `DEFERRED BLOB` for a SQL batch insert.
 * A field length greater than 64KB is not supported with FastLoad.
+* The driver treats a Parquet input file similarly to a CSV input file.
+Parquet file column names are ignored.
+No mapping is done from Parquet file column names to destination table column names.
+* The driver reads Parquet file columns left-to-right by index and binds them to SQL request parameter markers in order.
+* The number of Parquet file columns must exactly match the number of parameter markers.

 Limitations when using Parquet batch inserts:
 * Bound parameter values cannot be specified in the execute method when using the escape function `{fn teradata_read_parquet(`*ParquetFileName*`)}`.